prottoy/prottoy.github.com/readme.md

 Steps:
 - Create a repository with the name [username].github.com
 - Push your website's file to the repo
-- Let github to the rest
+- Let github do the rest

 Easy right.